springdo/repo-to-bitbucket/README.md

 How to use this?
 -----
 1. Git clone the repo to somewhere sensible
-2. Create a `.credentials.sh` file in the root of the project and make it executable.
+2. Create a hidden `.r2b-credentials.sh` file in the `$HOME` dir of the user.
 ```
-touch .credentials.sh && chmod 755 .credentials.sh
+touch $HOME/.r2b-credentials.sh
 ```
-3. Add the following to `.credentials.sh` using your bitbucket account credentials and team name.
-Use the `.credentials.example.sh` as an example
+3. Add the following to `.r2b-credentials.sh` using your bitbucket account credentials and team name.
+Use the `.r2b-credentials.example.sh` as an example
 ```
 export BITBUCKET_TEAM='<YOUR_TEAM_HERE>'
 export BITBUCKET_USER='<YOUR_USER_HERE>'